-Statute Relevance Requirement of Statue Statute Regional Policy Statement for Northland Relevance Image: Constraint of the second Requirement of Statue Objective A4 seeks to enable communities to provide for their economic well-being, including productive economic opportunities.
+Statute Relevance Requirement of Statue Statute Relevance Objective A4 seeks to enable communities to provide for their economic well-being, including productive economic opportunities.
 Policies A2, A3, and A7 are considered relevant to this application and give effect to Objectives A1, A2, A4.
 Water Quantity Objective B2 seeks to avoid any further overallocation of fresh water and phase out existing over-allocation.
 Objective B3 seeks to improve and maximise the efficient allocation and efficient use of water.
 Objective B5 seeks to provide for communities' economic wellbeing within freshwater quantity limits.
 Policies B2 to B6 are considered relevant to this proposal.
-Integrated Management Objective C1 seeks to improve integrated management of fresh water and the use and development of land in whole catchments, including the interactions between fresh water, land, associated ecosystems and the coastal environment.
+Objective C1 seeks to improve integrated management of fresh water and the use and development of land in whole catchments, including the interactions between fresh water, land, associated ecosystems and the coastal environment.
 Policies C1 and C2 are relevant to this application and give effect to Objective C1.
-Objective 3.2 seeks to safeguard the flows and flow variability required to maintain and improve water quality for human use and ecological health.
-Objective 3.5 requires that the region's resources are sustainable managed in a way that is attractive Objective 3.2, 3.3, 3.5, and 3.10.
-Objectives, and therefore are considered relevant to this application: Policy 4.3.2, 4.3.3. for business and investment that will improve the economic wellbeing of the region and its communities.
+Regional Policy Statement for Northland The Regional Policy Statement (RPS) was made operative on 9 May 2016.
+The RPS provides a broad direction and framework for managing Northland's natural and physical resources.
+These include land, water, air, soil, minerals, plants, animals and all built structures.
+The following Objectives are considered relevant to this proposal: Objective 3.2, 3.3, 3.5, and 3.10.
+The following Policies give effect to the above Objectives, and therefore are considered relevant to this application: Policy 4.3.2, 4.3.3.
+Objective 3.2 seeks to maintain and improve water quality for human use and ecological health.
+Objective 3.3 seeks to safeguard the flows and flow variability required to maintain water's life-supporting capacity, for ecological processes, and to support indigenous species.
+Objective 3.5 requires that the region's resources are sustainable managed in a way that is attractive for business and investment that will improve the economic wellbeing of the region and its communities.
 Objective 3.10 requires efficient use and allocation of common natural resources with a particular focus on maximising the security and reliability of supple for users.
 Policy 4.3.2 requires regulatory methods to avoid over-allocation of region-wide ecological flows and water levels.
-Policy 4.3.3 requires the allocation and use of water efficiently within allocation limits.
-Regional Plans The Proposed Regional Plan for Northland (pRPN) sets out policies and rules for how Northland's water, soil, air and coast are used and was publicly notified on 6 September 2017 and closed for submissions on 26 March 2018.
-The pRPN will replace the Regional From the pRPN: Objective F.0.1 seeks to manage the use, development, and protection of Northland's natural and physical resources which enables people and
+Policy 4.3.3 requires the allocation and use of water efficiently within allocation limits Regional Plans The Proposed Regional Plan for Northland (pRPN) sets out policies and rules for how Northland's water, soil, air and coast are used and was publicly notified on 6 September 2017 and closed for submissions on 26 March 2018.
+The pRPN will replace the Regional water efficiently within allocation limits.
+From the pRPN: Objective F.0.1 seeks to manage the use, development, and protection of Northland's natural and physical resources which enables people and